 The easiest time to care for these dogs is in their early weeks of life.
 Most have soft, downy coats that are much like other puppy coats for the first few weeks.
 This means that you can largely follow the usual puppy care instructions to keep these dogs healthy and happy at first.

 As these dogs grow older, though, they do lose their coats.
 What that means for both them and for you is that you have to think a lot more about the weather.
 After all, these dogs don’t have coats to protect them from the elements so you’re going to have to step and do some of that work on your own.
-This means sunscreen in the summer and coats in the winter, all with the hope that you’ll be able to keep your dog happy even as the weather gets a bit more severe.
+This means sunscreen in the summer and dog sweaters in the winter, all with the hope that you’ll be able to keep your dog happy even as the weather gets a bit more severe.

 You may also be surprised to know that you’re going to have to spend some time grooming these hairless dogs.
 While you won’t have to brush out any tangles or deal with knots, you are going to have to spend some time washing off the greasy build-up that comes with the natural oils that tend to gather on the dog’s skin.